Happy Birthday, Zara! 50 of Fashion and Design’s Most Famous Faces Come Together to Create a Limited Collection

 Can you recall a favorite Zara item or shopping memory?

-I’ve loved Zara for as long as I can remember, but I have to say, I have a whole new appreciation for their incredible kids apparel.
+I’ve loved Zara for as long as I can remember, but I have to say, I have a whole new appreciation for its incredible kids apparel.

 What’s inside your “In Kloss of Emergency” bag?